Nested hyperedges promote the onset of collective transitions but suppress explosive behavior: Abstract

 \section{Abstract}

-Higher-order interactions can dramatically reshape collective dynamics, yet how their microscopic organization controls macroscopic critical behavior remains unclear.
-Here we develop a new theory to study contagion dynamics on hypergraphs and show that nested hyperedges not only facilitate the onset of spreading, but also suppress backward bifurcations, thereby inhibiting explosive behavior.
-By disentangling contagion pathways, we find that overlap redirects transmission from external links to internal, group-embedded routes---boosting early activation but making dyadic and triadic channels increasingly redundant.
+Higher-order interactions can induce abrupt collective transitions, yet the microscopic mechanisms controlling macroscopic critical behavior remain unclear.
+Here we show that nested hyperedges generate a dual effect on dynamical processes: they promote the onset of collective behavior while suppressing the explosive transitions driven by higher-order feedback.
+To uncover the mechanism, we develop an analytically tractable theory of contagion on hypergraphs that explicitly tracks nestedness between groups of different sizes, allowing us to identify the microscopic mechanism responsible for this dual behavior.
+By disentangling contagion pathways, we find that nestedness redirects transmission from external links to internal, group-embedded routes---boosting early activation but making dyadic and triadic channels increasingly redundant.
 This loss of structural independence quenches the nonlinear amplification required for bistability, progressively smoothing the transition as hyperedges become nested.
-We observe the same phenomenology in Kuramoto dynamics, pointing to a broadly universal mechanism by which nested higher-order structure governs critical transitions in complex systems.

-\textit{Introduction---} Higher-order interactions enrich the collective behavior of complex systems, enabling multistability, hysteresis, and discontinuous transitions \cite{battiston2020networks,battiston2021physics,iacopini2019simplicial,ferraz2023multistability,skardal2020higher,civilini2024explosive, robiglio2025higher,kuehn2021universal,perez2025social}.
-Recent work has clarified, however, that these effects depend not only on the \emph{presence} of higher-order interactions, but also on their \emph{microscopic} organization \cite{zhang2023higher, malizia2025hyperedge,lamata2025hyperedge,burgio2024triadic,kim2023contagion,malizia2025disentangling,landry2020effect,keating2025loops}—i.e. how group interactions are arranged and correlated across the system.
-In particular, it has been observed that intra-order correlations can suppress explosive behavior by reducing the effective reinforcement among groups of the same size \cite{malizia2025hyperedge}.
-Cross-order correlations, instead, have been shown to shift the epidemic onset \cite{malizia2025disentangling,burgio2024triadic,kim2023contagion} and to drive the system along different pathways to explosive contagion \cite{malizia2025disentangling}.
-Despite these observations, our understanding of why group interaction patterns influence the onset and nature of overall dynamics remains unknown.
+The phenomenology holds for groups of any size, and is not specific to spreading dynamics but also emerges in higher-order Ising and Kuramoto dynamics.
+Overall, our results identify nestedness between group interactions as a general structural mechanism governing critical transitions in complex systems.